 The largest city in North America has plenty of hip, stylish neighborhoods with significant gay followings, from trendy Condesa to artsy Coyoacan (where Frida Kahlo and Diego Rivera lived).
 Mexico City also has a pulsing gay club district, Zona Rosa, parts of which are lined with one festive bar after another.
-This sophisticated, if somewhat intensely huge, city has plenty of swank hotels and fancy boutiques, but the favorable exchange rate makes it a bargain for visitors from the U.S. and Canada - taxis are cheap, the subway extensive, and restaurants offer solid value.
-The Condesa district makes for a reliable lodging base, with such gay-friendly options as the see-and-be-seen Hotel Condesa and the intimate, gay-owned Condesa Haus
+This sophisticated, if somewhat intensely huge, the city has plenty of swank hotels and fancy boutiques, but the favorable exchange rate makes it a bargain for visitors from the U.S. and Canada - taxis are cheap, the subway extensive, and restaurants offer solid value.
+The Condesa district makes for a reliable lodging base, with such gay-friendly options as the see-and-be-seen Hotel Condesa and the intimate, gay-owned Condesa Haus.

 Home to the rollicking annual Mardi Gras festival and a slew of gay bars open 24 hours and serving super-cheap drinks, this quintessentially Southern city has always been one of the country's better big cities for travelers on shoestring budgets.
 Following the 2005 tragedy that was Hurricane Katrina, the Big Easy has been back in full force for some time now, but tourism numbers are still down a bit, meaning that hotel prices are lower than ever.
 Gay-friendly inns like the 1896 O'Malley House and Elysian Fields Inn offer wallet-friendly rates, and you can eat like royalty here without spending a fortune - think down-home, laid-back eateries serving soul food, Cajun and Creole fair, fresh seafood, and deep-fried-you-name-it.